ronin-chain/builder-wishlist/README.md

 **Steps**

-1. Choose an open bounty that interests you.
+1. Choose an open Wish that interests you.
-2. Comment on the bounty to indicate your intention to tackle it.
+2. Comment on the Wish to indicate your intention to tackle it.
 3. Submit your application through our [Grants Form](https://docs.google.com/forms/d/1d-h2C1ZcbA_KSpFdAmCfPzRKbgz1NV8AmOURiER0tOw/viewform?edit_requested=true), including a reference to your chosen bounty.
+* Grants are not guranteed [- More Details](https://www.notion.so/skymavis/Builders-Grant-15ac48ae3fdd80219af1c8c45d2ebdb7)
+4. Do also join the [Ronin Builders Discord] (https://discord.gg/Dsb6A349kD), to get support & share with fellow builders on the idea you're tackling.

 ### How to contribute to an idea